 Perform hand hygiene.

-Remove gloves promptly after use, before touching non-contaminated items and environmental surfaces, and before going to another patient, and wash hands immediately to avoid transferring micro-organisms to other patients or environments.
+Remove gloves promptly after use, before touching non-contaminated items and environmental surfaces, and before going to another patient.
+Wash hands immediately to avoid transferring micro-organisms to other patients or environments.

-Wear sterile gloves when following the principles of surgical asepsis for keeping an area/object free of all micro-organisms.
+Wear sterile gloves when following the principles of surgical asepsis for keeping an area/object free of all microorganisms.
 Thorough handwashing must be performed before donning sterile gloves and after discarding the gloves.
-Detailed guidelines for the use of sterile gloves are found in the module entitled, Surgical Asepsis.

 Masks provide barriers to infectious materials and are often used with other personal protective equipment such as gowns and gloves.
 When worn properly, masks and eye protection provide protection for the mouth, nose, and eyes during procedures where there is a potential for droplets or splashing of blood or body fluids.
 In addition to these standard precautions, special precautions are mandated by the CDC for airborne, droplet, and contact involving highly transmissible diseases such as measles, varicella, tuberculosis, influenza, mumps, rubella, wound infections, scabies, and many other infectious diseases.